Thamjith/Thamjith/README.md

 ### Hi there, I'm [Thamjith Thaha] 👋

-- 🔭 I’m working at InApp.com as a Full Stack Developer
+- 🔭 I’m working at IBM as a Full Stack Developer
 - 🌱 Currently learning Javascript Technologies
 - 👯 I’m looking to collaborate on React Projects